 ISO 9001 CERTIFICATIONS - EQA & AFAQ

-Webdyn products has been certified to the ISO 9001 International Quality Standard.
+Webdyn products’ design complies with the ISO 9001 International Quality Standard.
 ISO 9001 specifies requirements for a quality management system that can be used for internal application by organizations, or for certification, or for contractual purposes.
 It focuses on the effectiveness of the quality management system in meeting customer requirements.

 The family of MTX-M2M JAVA programmable modems have been tested and approved by Telefónica-Movistar Spain and their operational and internal regulations for use on their mobile network.
 Several MTX-Terminals models are commercialized directly for the Telefónica-Movistar commercial network, being developed in their portal Aplicateca.